Visit Us - Admission Prices 2019

 Directions & Transportation

 The National Dinosaur Museum is conveniently located in Gold Creek Village, Nicholls, on the the Barton Highway.
-It is close to other popular Canberra attractions, the CBD, and the Airport.
-We have lots of free parking and easy coach access to car park.
+It is close to other popular Canberra attractions including Cockington Green Gardens, the CBD, and the Airport.
+We have lots of free parking and coach access to nearby car parks.

 6 Gold Creek Road

 Travel North on Northbourne Avenue (A23) for approximately 4.6 km's, then turn left onto Barton Hwy (A25).
 At the roundabout, take the 2nd exit and stay on Barton Hwy (A25).
 Approximately 1.2 km's after the roundabout, turn right into Gold Creek Rd.
 You'll see The National Dinosaur Museum on the right, in Gold Creek Village.

 The local bus service operates daily.
 Take the various City Connections to Belconnen, then bus route 51/52 (weekdays) or 951/952 (weekends) to Federation Square.
 Phone Action Buses on 131 710.

 Gold Creek is located in Nicholls in the north of Canberra approximately 13 minutes from Belconnen along Tourist Drive 4 and only 15 minutes from the Civic town-centre via Barton Highway.

 From old fashioned lollies and toys, furniture and fashion to modern and aboriginal art; from specialty teas and coffee beans to home decor and health and wellbeing, it's all at Gold Creek Village in an unhurried and unique environment.